matter-labs/zksync-web-era-docs/docs/dev/building-on-zksync/contracts/contract-deployment.md

 ### Note on `factory_deps`

-A good question could be, _how does the validator know the preimage of the bytecode hashes to execute the code?_
-Here comes the concept of factory dependencies (`factory_deps` for short)!
-Factory dependencies are a list of bytecode hashes whose preimages were shown on L1 (data is always available).
+You might wonder how validators obtain the preimage of the bytecode hashes necessary to execute the code.
+This is where the concept of factory dependencies, or factory_deps for short, comes into play.
+Factory dependencies refer to a list of bytecode hashes whose corresponding preimages were previously revealed on the L1 (where data is always available).

 Under the hood, zkSync does not store bytecodes of contracts, but [specially formatted hashes of the bytecodes](#format-of-bytecode-hash).
 You can see that the [ContractDeployer](../../developer-guides/system-contracts.md#contractdeployer) system contract accepts the bytecode hash of the deployed contract and not its bytecode.
 However, for contract deployment to succeed, the operator needs to know the bytecode.
 The `factory_deps` field of the transaction is used for this reason: it contains the bytecodes that should be known to the operator for this transaction to succeed.
 Once the transaction succeeds, these bytecodes are published on L1 and are considered "known" to the operator forever.